-Yet while Gloop is badly behaved, his sin (craving chocolate) isn’t all that bad considering:
+Yet while Gloop is badly behaved, his sin (craving chocolate) can’t be all that bad considering:

-- So does Charlie (“The one thing he longed for more than anything else was … CHOCOLATE”) and
+- So does Charlie (“The one thing he longed for more than anything else was … CHOCOLATE”).

-- Mr Wonka made his fortune by selling chocolate to children.
+- Mr Wonka makes his fortune selling chocolate to children.

 Being fat in the Wonkaverse is short-hand for greed – for excess and craving – and all the brats have this particular sickness.
 Greed helps them win their golden tickets, but then is their downfall.

-As the grandparents predict (p39), each child will come to a sticky and deserving end:
+As the grandparents predict, each child will come to a sticky and deserving end:

 - Augustus wins a Golden Ticket because he eats so much chocolate.
 Later, his greed sees him sucked into a pipe – a kind of ‘gastric bypass’ which sees him miss the rest of the tour and leave the factory much thinner.

 - Violet uses her skills as a champion gum chewer to find a Golden Ticket.
-Her addiction to gum later sees her turned into a blueberry – and then squashed down to size.
+Her addiction to gum later sees her turned into a blueberry, then squashed down to size.

 - We’re not told how Mike Teavee uses his TV-watching talents to win a ticket, but he’s clearly a wrong ‘un.